JGAguado/ElectroLab/docs/source/safety.rst

     :figwidth: 125px

-The :term:`PCB` and the electronic components mounted on the |Product| have been manufactured attending to the EU rules restricting the use of hazardous substances (RoHS) in electrical and electronic equipment to protect the environment and public health.
+The :term:`PCB` and the electronic components mounted on the |Product| have been manufactured attending to the EU rules restricting the use of hazardous substances (:term:`RoHS`) in electrical and electronic equipment to protect the environment and public health.